 If you’ve been asked to send high-resolution images by the editor, and if email is the only practical way you can send them, send them through one image at a time, on a succession of emails.
 If you haven’t, it’s best to send through a selection of small, low-resolution images by email instead.
 The editor can then see what’s available and request high-resolution versions of any images, if they’re needed.

-Do I want the editor?
+Do I want the editor of Cycle?

 The editor can only deal with correspondence that relates directly to the content of magazine – articles, and so forth.